Luminous Green 2007

 → Workshop [v_inti] Burning Ice.
 Kaaitheater (studios).
 Brussels, Belgium - January 24, 2009.

 → Workshop Facilitation Central Saint Martins College Of Art & Design.
 University of London [UK] - Oct.
 28-31, 2008.

 → At Interaccess for Subtle Technologies Festival, Toronto (CA) - May 29, 2008.

 The Undisclosed Poésis of the Photovoltaic Effect.
-Essay on tPED Lab #12 at STRP-Festival by Irma Driessen on tPED #.
-April 28, 2013.
+Essay on tPED Lab #12 at STRP-Festival.
+In Baltan Quarterly 2, Aug.
+2013.
+By Irma Driessen.

 Video essay by Dutch video collective Oddone on tPED Lab #12 at STRP-Festival, Eindhoven (NL).
 April 8, 2013.

 'Textile Futures:Edible Alchemy'.
 Kendall Martin-Robbins.
 Website of http://design.britishcouncil.org/blog/2013/feb/12/textile-futures-edible-alchemy/.
 Feb.
 12, 2013